Skip to main content

 The men’s Burton STEP ON® Loback Snowboard Bindings offer the same intuitive boot-to-binding connection of our STEP ON system with a low-rise back for less restrictive, looser ride for park and freestyle riding.
 Three connection points, two at the toe and one at the heel, deliver unmatched simplicity, security, and board control.
 Toe hooks 2.0 offer responsive entry and a quick-release lever on the loback makes for a clean exit.
 It’s universally compatible with all major snowboard mounting systems, including 4×4, 3D®, and The Channel®.

-Burton Step-On soft boots review: necessary flexibility or just plain overkill?
+Burton Step-On soft boots review: Necessary flexibility or just overkill?

 First, a caveat.
-There is no tried and true scale for rating soft boot flexibility.
-Burton just calls its soft boots “soft.”
-Some other manufacturers rate the “softness” of the boot.
+There is no tried-and-true scale for rating soft boot flexibility.
+Burton just calls its soft boots “soft” because they have less structural components than “regular” boots, which make those “regular” boots stiffer.
+Some other manufacturers rate the “softness” of boots.
 Ultimately, it’s subjective.
 As always, you should try on a boot before you buy it, or purchase a firm and soft boot, if possible, to compare the two flexes before returning one (or keep both, why not).

-You might be locked onto the snowboard via the bindings, but a soft boot allows for a greater range of motion from front to back and side to side.
+You might be locked onto the snowboard via the bindings, but a soft boot allows for a greater range of motion from front to back and side to side out of the box.
 (We should remind you that if you have weak ankles, please exercise caution with soft boots.
-I don’t have weak ankles, but I recognize that landing a jump with your ankle at an angle could hurt. this is particularly worrisome for laterally flexed ankles.)
+I don’t have weak ankles, but I recognize that landing a jump with your ankle at an angle could hurt. this is particularly worrisome for laterally flexed ankles.
+Start slow, go easy, and don’t hurt yourself!)

 If you want the full Loback experience, soft boots are the way to go.
 The aim is greater flexibility and a unique riding profile.
 Firmer boots made the Loback setup feel a bit more traditional.
 Soft boots gave a much greater range of motion.
 Even though five to 10 degrees of motion range doesn’t seem like much, it definitely feels like it is.